Arab cuisine: Tea/coffee ceremony

 In the Maghreb region, a visitor will find a table full of bread-like snacks, including m’semen, baghrir, and other stuffed breads.
 These are served with honey, rosewater or olive oil.

 There are also many different cookies and cakes included accompanied by plates with different kinds of nuts.
 Mint tea is often served with it in a traditional Maghrebian teapot.

 Dinner guests

 In the Maghreb region, a guest may find a table with different kinds of stews, called marqas or tajines.
 Dishes such as couscous and other semolina-based foods are also to be found.

 These main dishes are accompanied by smaller mezze-like plates with salads, sauces and dips.
 Breads such as m'semen, khobz and baguette are used to eat the stews.

 Levantine

 Coffee/tea ceremony

 In an average Arab Levantine household, a visitor might expect a table full of mezzes, breads topped with spices including za'atar and nuts.
-In the Levant, Arabic coffee is a much-loved beverage, but Arabic tea is also enjoyed in Jordan, Palestine, and some parts of Syria.
+In the Levant, Arabic coffee is a much-loved beverage, but Arabic tea (useally Ceylon tea) is also enjoyed in Jordan, Palestine, and some parts of Lebanon & Syria.